 Digital Transformation – A Reality Check Before Biting the Bullet

-You have been hearing about Fourth Industrial Revolution.
-It’s probably the hottest topic for businesses, thought leaders, policy makers, scientists and of course technocrats.
+You have been hearing about the Fourth Industrial Revolution.
+It’s probably the hottest topic for businesses, thought leaders, policymakers, scientists and of course technocrats.

 Klaus Schwab, the Founder and Executive Chairman of the World Economic Forum, who coined this term, writes – “The First Industrial Revolution used water and steam power to mechanize production.
 The Second used electric power to create mass production.
 The Third used electronics and information technology to automate production.

 Now a Fourth Industrial Revolution is building on the Third, the digital revolution that has been occurring since the middle of the last century.
 It is characterized by a fusion of technologies that is blurring the lines between the physical, digital, and biological spheres.”

 He makes a very important, pertinent point – “Neither technology nor the disruption that comes with it is an exogenous force over which humans have no control.
 All of us are responsible for guiding its evolution, in the decisions we make on a daily basis as citizens, consumers, and investors.”

 While Digital Transformation as a term is still misunderstood, today, digital transformation as a business imperative is widely agreed upon.
 What then is a digital transformation in practice?
 Is it an IT project?
 Or the introduction of a few cool tools in the company?
 Or the addition of mobility is driven customer relationship management (CRM) initiative to engage customers better?